Introduction to storage and display materials

 Materials of museum objects

-Sometimes museum objects can, themselves, contain substances and materials that are harmful or detrimental to the rest of the museum.
+Sometimes museum objects can contain substances and materials that are harmful or detrimental to the rest of the museum.

 Modern organic materials are likely to release harmful gases.
 Badly processed photographs can emit acidic or sulphidic gases that lead to discolouration and weakening of the paper.
 Celluloid objects release vapours that speed up their own deterioration.

 These processes particularly occur when the objects are kept in a confined space, such as display cases or plastic boxes, as harmful vapours build up.
-Such objects, therefore, require display and storage that allows air-exchange.
-Wrap them in acid-free tissue to absorb emitted gases and store them in a separate part of the storage area where there is adequate air exchange.
+Such objects require display and storage that allows air-exchange.
+Wrap them in acid-free tissue to absorb emitted gases and store them in a separate part of the storage area where there’s adequate air exchange.